ReggieS22/configure-ad/README.md

-## Step 7: Go back to our DC-1 VM to configure the Accounts folder
+## Step 9: Go back to our DC-1 VM to create a Security Group

 **We're going to assign our Accounts folder to a Security Group.**